GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/CodeGeosFeatures.rst

 Structured Data Output
 ----------------------

-For tabular or statistical output, use structured logging facilities instead of plain text logging:
+For tabular or statistical output, **use structured logging facilities instead of plain text logging**:

 - Use ``TableTextFormatter`` with a ``logLevel`` XML setting for formatted text table output,
 - Use ``TableCSVFormatter`` with a ``writeCSV()`` XML setting for structured data output.